21 Essential Kitchen Tools Every Cook Should Have

 A large saucepan is essential for making pasta, boiling potatoes or corn, and simmering big batches of soups and broths.
 Look for a 5- or 6-quart size.
 A smaller saucepan (1.5 or 2.5 quarts) comes in handy for smaller items, like boiled eggs, rice and oatmeal.

 Ah, the classic Dutch oven, another cast iron essential.
 Look for a 5 or 6 quart if you cook for a small crew, or go big with a 7 or 8 quart and feed a crowd.
 This pan can go in the oven or on the stovetop, so you can sear meat and then slowly cook a stew for hours in a low oven.
 (It’s like the original slow cooker.)
 You can also use your Dutch oven as an alternative to the large sauce pan above.
 And you can bake bread with a super crackly crust in your D.O.
+It’s no surprise the dutch oven is considered one of the best kitchen products.
 They’re expensive, so save your pennies and use it every chance you get.

 13×9 Baking Dish